lethang7794/devops-book/chap-08.md

   If you use a _standard_ hash function (e.g. SHA-2), the malicious attacker can:

   - try all the possible strings 👈 aka _brute force attack_
-  - reduce the possiblilities by only trying from:
+  - reduce the possibilities by only trying from:
     - commonly-used words
     - previously-leaked passwords 👈 aka _dictionary attack_
-  - precompute all the hashes 👈 aka _rainbow table attack_
+  - pre-compute all the hashes 👈 aka _rainbow table attack_

 - **Use _specialized_ password hash functions**